Kiuwan logo

 What Does SCA Testing Do?

-The overwhelming majority of applications use at least one open-source component, upwards of 97 percent.
+The overwhelming majority of applications—upwards of 97 percent—use at least one open-source component.
 While having access to open-source code has made it easier for development teams to build programs quickly, they can be more vulnerable to security breaches.
 This is especially true if the IT team does not have someone constantly monitoring open sources for critical updates to vulnerabilities.

 However, software composition analysis (SCA) allows developers to find and manage potential vulnerabilities in open-source components.
 At a glance, Kiuwan’s SCA tools allow them to do the following: